Floureon Racer 250 RTF FPV racing quadcopter

 Floureon Racer 250 review – Remote controller / Transmitter

-As many other quadcopter manufactures, Floureon opted to include in the package the FS-i6 entry level remote controller from FlySky, which according to my knowledge is a copy of the Turnigy TGY-i6 transmitter.
+Like many other quadcopter manufactures, Floureon opted to include in the package the FS-i6 entry-level remote controller from FlySky, which according to my knowledge, is a copy of the Turnigy TGY-i6 transmitter.
 My F450 DIY quadcopter uses the same RC, so I’m familiar with the controls.

-Based on my good experience with this transmitter I can say that it has excellent control range even if it looks a bit cheap .
+Based on my good experience with this transmitter, it has an excellent control range even if it looks a bit cheap.Floureon Racer 250 review - Remote controller

 Floureon Racer 250 review – Camera and FPV system

-The great transmission range is guaranteed by the extreme 600 mW TX module.
-According to the specs, the frontal 1000 TVL camera’s angle is adjustable, but unfortunately this can not be done easily.
-The image quality is decent but the camera has slow response on light changes.
+The extreme 600 mW TX module guarantees a great transmission range.
+According to the specs, the frontal 1000 TVL camera’s angle is adjustable, but unfortunately, this can not be done easily.
+The quality of the image is decent, but the camera responds slowly to light changes.

-The 7″ FPV screen comes with integrated buttery and rubber ducky antenna, but not with sunshade.
+The 7″ FPV screen comes with an integrated buttery and rubber ducky antenna, but not with a sunshade.

-Only a JST-DC cable is provided for charging the screen’s battery.
-I know, it is not an elegant approach.
+Only a JST-DC cable is provided to charge the screen’s battery.
+I know it is not an elegant approach.

 Floureon Racer 250 review – Maiden flight

-Arming the motors can be done by pushing the throttle stick (mode 2) to the lowest right position.
-Disarming the motors can be made by pushing the same stick to the lowest left position.
-I recommend for first time pilots to practice the arm/disarm sequence few time before they put the props on.
+The motors can be armed by pushing the throttle stick (mode 2) to the lowest right position.
+Disarming the motors can be done by pushing the same stick to the lowest left position.
+I recommend that first-time pilots to practice the arm/disarm sequence a few times before they put the props on.

-Testing the drone indoor, is not a great idea, especially for beginners.
-At least if you don’t want to re-decorate your living room :D because the Floureon Racer 250 is a very powerful machine and needs space to be safely flown.
+Testing the drone indoors is not a great idea, especially for beginners.
+At least if you don’t want to re-decorate your living room :D because the Floureon Racer 250 is a mighty machine and needs space to fly safely.

-For my outdoor test I fully charged the original battery and a similar spare one.
-I got an average 7 minutes of flight time.
+For my outdoor test, I fully charged the original battery and a similar spare one.
+I got an average of 7 minutes of flight time.
 I loved the speed and the fast response of the quad.

-The FPV (real-time image transmission) worked vey well with the included FPV monitor but also with my Walkera Goggles 4 as well.
-Thanks to the OSD (battery voltage and elapsed time) you can estimate the remaining time of flight.
+The FPV (real-time image transmission) worked vey well with the included FPV monitor and my Walkera Goggles 4.
+Thanks to the OSD (battery voltage and elapsed time) you can estimate the remaining flight time.

-If the drone looses the communication with the RC, it will lower the throttle in order to prevent the flyaway.
-Unfortunately, it doesn’t have a buzzer, so if you crash you will be guided only by the bright LED lights in order to find it.
+If the drone loses communication with the RC, it will lower the throttle to prevent the flyaway.
+Unfortunately, it doesn’t have a buzzer, so if you crash, you will be guided only by the bright LED lights to find it.

 Unboxing and maiden flight video